 The last thing to add is the melted butter.

 Drizzle the melted butter evenly over all of the ingredients in the pan.

 Put the cake in your preheated oven and bake for approximately 55 minutes or until the pineapple starts to bubble up around the edges.
 The heat intensifies the pineapple flavor as it cooks.

 Remove the cake from the oven and allow it to cool for about half an hour before serving.
 It’s good when it’s slightly warmer than room temperature.
 But I like it cold too.

-We enjoy eating it with whipped cream or a scoop of ice cream.
+We enjoy eating it with whipped cream or a scoop of vanilla ice cream.

 We prefer vanilla ice cream.